 Detailed Review of Armada ARV 106

-The all-mountain attributes of the ARV 106 will give you the freedom to explore and handle just about any condition.
+My Personal Take: The all-mountain attributes of the ARV 106 will give you the freedom to explore and handle just about any condition.
 They perform well across the board, but I found them to be lacking a bit when digging into those carve turns on a steep groomer.
-That’s no surprise, as the twin shape and ample rocker leads to a loss of rear edge control.
+That’s no surprise, as the twin shape and ample rocker lead to a loss of rear edge control.
 They aren’t a ski racer’s ski, but aside from that, they more than satisfy.

 Construction and Style